 AI is required because vendor baselines vary by contractor, and COI formats vary by carrier—fixed rules cannot handle this variability.

 Stop discovering payment errors during year-end reconciliation.
-Try the free COI Quick Scanner to see how AI extracts insurance data from any COI document—or start a free LotWize trial to get AI invoice anomaly detection and automated COI tracking for every vendor.
+Try the free HOA Policy Generator to see how AI generates complete HOA policy documents in seconds—or start a free LotWize trial to get AI invoice anomaly detection and automated COI tracking for every vendor.
+For the full picture of what's automatable, see our guide to 15 HOA tasks you should never do manually.